 The Innovations and Wellness Commons (aka The Commons) is a community-driven, cooperatively funded multi-use commercial development on the corner of N. 16th and W. North Ave. in Milwaukee’s historic Lindsay Heights neighborhood.
 The Commons is revitalizing the commercial corridor of W. North Avenue, creating sustainable jobs, and increasing access to a variety of integrated services – healthy food, workforce training, educational and community programming, and health and wellness services – for local residents.
 Development of The Commons was divided into two phases.

-Phase I was completed in October 2015 and is fully leased to four tenant-partners: The Juice Kitchen, Fondy Food Center Administrative Offices, and a commercial kitchen for the Milwaukee Center for Independence.
+Phase I was completed in October 2015 and is leased to tenant-partners: Fondy Food Center Administrative Offices and a commercial kitchen for the Milwaukee Center for Independence.
 They provide food-focused products and services, forming a healthy “food hub.”
-In addition, we will soon be welcoming retail tenant, Basia Rose Designs opened retail space in 2018 selling dresses and offering tailoring services.
+In addition, Basia Rose Designs opened retail space in 2018 selling dresses and offering tailoring services.

 Phase I, which won a 2016 Mayor’s Design Award and 2017 MANDI Award cost $2.9 million and is fully funded.

 The Phase II Capital Campaign